Take 30 minutes to see how Redo can help you retain more revenue through a more cohesive post-purchase experience for your buyers.

 Your exchange rate is not just an operational number.
 It is a proxy for post-purchase trust.

-The lifetime value angle: Customers who exchange are significantly more likely to make a subsequent purchase than customers who received a refund.
+The lifetime value angle.
+Customers who exchange are significantly more likely to make a subsequent purchase than customers who received a refund.
 An exchange signals continued intent.
 A refund often signals the end of the relationship, and the beginning of a win-back campaign that costs more than an exchange incentive would have in the first place.

 A common frustration we hear from luxury home decor brands: their previous return platform functioned like a refund machine with no incentive for exchanges.
 The flow was built to process returns quickly, not to retain revenue.
 Every customer arrived at the same endpoint: a refund.